From old-school calipers to space-age vessels, find out which method for measuring body fat is the most accurate

 It doesn't hurt, but it does require you to show a little skin (tummy and thigh areas), and it's not something you can do yourself.

-Generally considered more accurate than the previous methods, results can vary widely depending on who is administering the test and his or her skill level.
-Plus, calipers can only measure subcutaneous fat (There are do-it-yourself calipers kits you can buy pretty cheaply, but know that it's hard to measure the correct spots on your own body.
-Also, any calipers made entirely out of plastic probably aren't worth the postage it took to mail them to you).
+Generally considered more accurate than the body fat percentage scales, results can vary widely depending on who is administering the test and his or her skill level.
+Plus, calipers can only measure subcutaneous fat There are do-it-yourself calipers kits you can buy pretty cheaply, but know that it's hard to measure the correct spots on your own body.
+Also, any calipers made entirely out of plastic probably aren't worth the postage it took to mail them to you.

 The Bod Pod